meatpiesausage/open/README.md

 Holding movement keys down means that the player continually moves.
-Also added persistent messages.
+Also added persistent messages. magic door.

+## Journey

+- User makes a door appear.
+- User needs a key, how do they know?
+A big key hole?
+- Ask for a key and three appear, try each one and when they have the right one the screen goes black once they touch the door.
+- Pick a key up and take it to a door it won't work.
+At some point the user will realise they can carry three keys at once and then have to picked up in a particular order.

+## Dev Chat

+- Door is an object that requires an interaction and can not be carried.
+- Key is an object that requires an interaction and can be carried.

 ## Requests
 Make the player area fit the screen.